Datahjelpen/Statisk.js/README.md

 It will generate an output in /dist.

-Other files (JS, CSS, Media files) are just copied over as long as they are inside /src; They don't need to spesifically be in a folder named like `css` or `js`.
+Other files (JS, CSS, Media files) are just copied over as long as they are inside /src; They don't need to specifically be in a folder named like `css` or `js`.
 For example `/src/folder-1/folder-2/style.css` will generate `/dist/folder-1/folder-2/style.css`.

 ## Future development